Publishing Ethics Resource Kit (PERK)

 - More resources for editors are available from COPE (Committee on Publication Ethics), including an eLearning program on how to handle and prevent misconduct.

 - On the Elsevier Publishing Campus in the Ethics in Research & Publication section young researchers are offered advice on how to avoid misconduct and recommended reading about research and publication ethics.
 The program is a collaboration of an independent panel of experts in research and publishing ethics and Elsevier.

 - Read more about Elsevier's policies on: Article withdrawal, sharing articles, patient consent and research data.

-- Read more about the guidance on possible "sanctions".
+- Read more about the guidance on possible 'Corrections to the record'.

 - Authorship complaints

 - Plagiarism complaints